karthik-d/room-slot-booking/README.md

    Complete implementation details can be found in the "api" folder of the project

-## Regulations

-- Followed PEP8 Recommendations (as prescribed in task)

 ## Improvisations and Atomic Features Used
-- Built multi-layer warpped decorators to accept additional arguments
+- Built multi-layer wrapped decorators to accept additional arguments
 - Created custom decorators for permissions management
 - Used signals to initially populate database
 - Used signals to auto-update isolated data models